 Charles Darwin’s idea of evolution by natural selection is an enormously important and influential theory in science.
 The vast majority of scientists today are convinced by it , and many biologists, including yours truly, have careers that revolve around testing ideas put forth by this theory.

-Evolution, of course, remains a contentious idea among the lay American public, particularly religious individuals [1,2], with at least some seeing it as an assault on their religious faith.
+Evolution, of course, remains a contentious idea among the lay American public and other communities across the planet, particularly religious individuals [1,2], with at least some seeing it as an assault on their religious faith.
 Perhaps due to the perceived implications evolution has for certain beliefs, it is not uncommon for churches and other religious institutions to teach that the evidence for evolution is nil, with some even saying that there is a conspiracy to dismantle religion by evolutionary biologists.

 As an evolutionary biologist, and a religious individual, I can confidently say that I have never once heard a fellow scientist say or imply that they are doing their work with the goal of destroying religion.
 If anything, the vast majority of them are motivated by a single thing: curiosity.

 So that brings us to you, the reader, who is undoubtedly curious about evolution.
 Perhaps you were taught that evolutionary theory is nothing but lies and speculations.
 Perhaps you believe evolution implicitly, but don’t really know why scientists believe it.

 In other words, you’re either a skeptic, or you should be a skeptic.
 Because after all, as the satirical cartoon below correctly observed, evolution implies that your ancestors were apes, monkeys and even worm-like animals.

 Evolution also implies that your dog or cat isn’t just a pet, it’s your cousin.
 It means that when you eat a burrito, say with a wheat tortilla, rice, carne asada, lettuce and salsa, you’re literally eating your relatives.
 For some people, this is a bit difficult to swallow.